Homes for Ukraine – information for sponsors

 It is unknown how long the crisis in Ukraine will last and what the next few months will bring.

-Whilst it is expected, and the requirement when expressing an interest to sponsor, is that sponsorship will be for a period of at least six months, it is recognised that your circumstances may change or relationships may break down during or after the six month period.
+It is expected, and necessary when expressing an interest to sponsor, that sponsorship will be for a period of at least six months.
+However, your circumstances may change or relationships may break down during or after the six-month period.

 Occasionally things do go wrong and if they do, it may be something simple that can be resolved.
 Support will be available to you as a sponsor and to those who have arrived throughout the stay.